DISPATCHES FROM EXOTIC LANDS

 Wildebeest

 The Serengeti is host to the dramatic Great Migration, where millions of wildebeest, zebras and gazelles march across the plains seeking green pastures and favourable breeding grounds.
-Between June and October the cross the Mara River – an epic event when clouds of dust fill the air, hooves pummel the earth and raucous grunts and splashes fill the air as the herds take the plunge.
+Between June and October, they cross the Mara River – an epic event when clouds of dust fill the air, hooves pummel the earth and raucous grunts and splashes fill the air as the herds take the plunge.

 For more information on how to time your Serengeti safari to perfection visit our blog: When to visit the Serengeti